encukou/snake-workshop/lessons/begginers/cmdline/index.md

     </div>
 </div>

-Maybe you know how to navigate to the directory that is active in the command line by clicking "navigate to" in this program.
-However, in the future, it will be more complicated, so it will be good to try copying the text from the command line and pasting it into the file browser.
+Maybe you know how to navigate to the directory that is active in the command line.
+However, in the future, it will be more complicated, so it's better to learn copying the text from the command line and pasting it into the file browser.

 Unfortunately, it is done differently on every system.
-And because the well-known shortcut <kbd>Ctrl</kbd>+<kbd>C</kbd> and <kbd>Ctrl</kbd>+<kbd>V</kbd> do something different in the command line than copying, it is probably done differently than you are used to.
+And because the well-known shortcut <kbd>Ctrl</kbd>+<kbd>C</kbd> and <kbd>Ctrl</kbd>+<kbd>V</kbd> does something different in the command line than copying, it is probably done differently than you are used to.

-First, use the command `cd` or `pwd` to have the full name of the directory `zkouska` printed out.
+First, use the command `cd` or `pwd` to have the full name of the directory `test` printed out.

 {% call sidebyside() %}
 $ pwd
-/home/helena/Desktop/zkouska
+/home/helena/Desktop/test
 ---
 > cd
-C:\Users\helena\Desktop\zkouska
+C:\Users\helena\Desktop\test
 {% endcall %}

-### Copying from the command line.
+### Copying from the command line

 On Linux, select the text with your mouse and then either:
 * right-click and select *Copy*, or